-Tom English: Sacked Rangers boss Pedro Caixinha was at the wrong movie at Ibrox
+Tom English: Rangers sack Pedro Caixinha - but challenge even bigger than before

 It's hard to know exactly when Pedro Caixinha first realised that he may have wandered on to the set of the wrong movie, but it would be reasonable to go back to the events of April Fool's Day when beleaguered Motherwell fetched up at Ibrox.

 The visitors were in the midst of a crisis.
-In recent games they'd conceded three in defeat to Hearts, five to Dundee and seven to Aberdeen.
-They'd lost six of their previous seven games and had, just a few days earlier, sacked their manager, Mark McGhee.
+In recent games they had conceded three in defeat by Hearts, five to Dundee and seven to Aberdeen.
+They had lost six of their previous seven games and had, just a few days earlier, sacked their manager, Mark McGhee.

 At half-time at Ibrox, Motherwell were ahead through a goal from Louis Moult.
 It was Caixinha's second game in charge and his team were booed off the field.

-He said, on his unveiling, that he understood fully the culture and expectations at Rangers but there is nothing like abuse descending from the stands to hammer home the point.
+On his introduction to the media, he said he understood fully the culture and expectations at Rangers - but there is nothing like abuse descending from the stands to hammer home the point.
 The sound of a support in tumult became familiar to him in his seven months in charge.

 Caixinha got away with a draw that day against Motherwell.
-A week later, his team drew again, this time in a goalless grind against Kilmarnock, a team they'd put away 3-0 the last time they'd played each other.
+A week later, his team drew again, this time in a goalless grind against Kilmarnock, a team they had put away 3-0 the last time they played each other.
 The Portuguese named his team early that week, fearing nothing that Killie might throw at him.
 It wasn't the first, or last, time he made himself look silly.

-After that game, and with just one win from his first three matches as manager, Caixinha held court at a press conference and spoke passionately about the anger he was feeling, about Rangers having a culture of winning and how this kind of performance wasn't good enough.
+After that game, and with just one win from his first three matches as manager, Caixinha held court at a news conference and spoke passionately about the anger he was feeling, about Rangers having a culture of winning and how this kind of performance wasn't good enough.

 There was understanding of his plight among the followers of the club, a sense of forgiveness based on the fact that Caixinha was having to make do with Mark Warburton's players.
 Warburton had been long since stripped of his magic hat at that point.
 The former manager had been recast as a dunce with Caixinha charged with the job of cleaning up his mess.

-Elsewhere, beyond Ibrox, there was mystification, not just after a few weeks of Caixinha's reign, but before it ever began.
+Elsewhere, beyond Ibrox, there was mystification.
+Not just after a few weeks of Caixinha's reign, but before it ever began.
 Who was he?
 What had he done?
 Where was the evidence in his track record that suggested he could thrive in such a pressurised job?
 Why take the gamble on an unproven unknown?

 Three men were given the job of identifying the new manager - Graeme Park, the Ibrox director, Stewart Robertson, the managing director, and Andrew Dickson, the director of football administration.
 They came to the conclusion that Caixinha was the man they wanted to put before the board - and the board bought it.
 It was an astonishing and wholly unnecessary gamble.